SergeyTsalkov/brooce/README.md

 # brooce
 Brooce is a language-agnostic job queue with a redis backend.
 It was written in Go.
+You can build your jobs in any language, so long as they can be invoked from the command line.
+You use redis to add shell commands to the queue, and they will be run in sequence.
+You can setup multiple queues on one or more machines for concurrent execution of jobs.

 ## Features